 Visual & Performing Arts (VAPA) pathway

 Ready to be part of the VAPA team?
-Click here to fill out a program enrollment form.
-If you meet program eligibility requirements, someone should get back to you within two business days with everything you need.
+Click here to fill out a program interest form.
+If you meet program eligibility requirements, someone should get back to you shortly afterwards with everything you need.

 The Pathway Model